-The Committee serves as an advisory panel to the Town Board, and undertakes the planning, development, acquisition, expansion, disposition, maintenance and the use of all parks and recreation facilities.
-The Committee works to provide the broadest community benefit in its provision of parks and recreation activities in the Town and acts to sustain, enhance and preserve the natural resources of the Town of Cedarburg.
-The Committee also makes recommendations
+The Committee serves as an advisory panel to the Town Board, and undertakes_makes proposals for the planning, development, acquisition, expansion, disposition, maintenance and the use of all parks and recreation facilities.
+The Committee works to provide the broadest community benefit in its provision of parks and recreation activities in the Town and acts to sustain, enhance, and preserve the natural resources of the Town of Cedarburg.
+The Committee also provides recommendations to the Town Board about potential applications for grant funds from sState agencies for the purpose of creating or enhancing the Town's parks and related facilities and recreation programs.